Near-maxima of the two-dimensional Discrete Gaussian Free Field: Introduction

 where~$r^D(x)$ is, for~$D$ simply connected, the conformal radius of~$D$ from~$x$ (see \eqref{E:3.3}), $\alpha:=2/\sqrt g$ and~$\nu$ is a (deterministic) probability measure on~$[0,\infty)^{\Z^2}$.

-The measure~$Z^D$ encodes the macroscopic correlations of the DGFF that ``survive'' the scaling limit.
-As it turns out (see~\cite[Theorem~2.9]{BL2}), $Z^D$ can be independently characterized as a version of the \emph{critical} Liouville Quantum Gravity (LQG).
-The LQG was introduced by Duplantier and Sheffield~\cite{DS} (although the concept goes back to Kahane~\cite{Kahane}) in order to give a rigorous meaning to the formal object $1_D(x)\texte^{\beta h(x)}\textd x$ for~$h$ denoting the continuum Gaussian Free Field (CGFF) on~$D$.
-Since CGFF exists only in the sense of distributions, the constructions of LQG invariably proceed by regularization.
+The random measure~$Z^D$ encodes the macroscopic correlations of the DGFF that ``survive'' the scaling limit.
+As was shown in~\cite[Theorem~2.9]{BL2}, $Z^D$ can be independently characterized as a version of the \emph{critical} Liouville Quantum Gravity (cLQG).
+The LQG is a one-parameter family of random measures introduced by Duplantier and Sheffield~\cite{DS} (although the concept goes back to Kahane's~\cite{Kahane} theory of multiplicative chaos) given formally as $\Ind_D(x)\texte^{\beta h(x)}\textd x$ for~$h$ denoting the continuum Gaussian Free Field (CGFF) on~$D$.
+However, since the CGFF exists only in the sense of distributions, work is needed to give this expression a rigorous meaning.
 This is particularly subtle in the critical case $\beta=\alpha$, which is the one relevant for the present paper.

-A number of different regularizations have been considered here (Duplantier, Rhodes, Sheffield and Vargas~\cite{DRSV1,DRSV2}) which then raises the question of uniqueness; i.e., independence of the regularization used.
-This was addressed in Rhodes and Vargas~\cite{RV-review} and ultimately settled in Junnila and Saksman~\cite{JS} and Powell~\cite{Powell}.
+A natural way to construct the critical LQG is by regularization.
+This is the approach of Duplantier, Rhodes, Sheffield and Vargas~\cite{DRSV1,DRSV2}.
+(Another approach via ``mating of trees'' has recently been developed in Duplantier, Sheffield and Miller~\cite{DSM21} and Aru, Holden, Powell and Sun~\cite{AHPS}).
+A number of different regularizations have been considered which then raises the question of uniqueness; i.e., independence of the regularization used.
+This was first addressed in Rhodes and Vargas~\cite{RV-review} and ultimately settled in Junnila and Saksman~\cite{JS} and Powell~\cite{Powell}.

 In another paper by two of the present authors~\cite{BL4}, the subcritical ($0<\beta<\alpha$) LQGs have been shown to describe the spatial part of the $N\to\infty$ limit of random measures